 Botelle Elementary School

-Important Information regarding School Meals for Students 2022–2023
+Free School Meals for All Students Will Resume

 What should I do if I receive a Direct Certification Letter?